datapack-overflow/that-one-datapack/README.md

 Not licensed (yet! whoops)

 May be licensed with GNU GPL v3.
 Or in the public domain.
 I don't know, honestly!

+## What is this datapack for?
+Testing with Minecraft. /give, /effect, /entitydata, you name it.
+Plus other useful stuff for servers (probably).